tqtezos/stablecoin/docs/specification.md

 5. `configure_minter` takes an additional argument – current minting allowance – to prevent front-running attacks.
 6. CENTRE does not have `update_operator`, the closest analog is `approve`, but it does not explicitly say whether `approve` is paused by `pause`.
 In this contract `update_operator` IS paused.
-7. TODO: whitelisting and blacklisting.
+7. CENTRE defines the `blacklister` role and blacklisting is part of the CENTRE Fiat Token contract.
+Our project is different: whitelisting and blacklisting are offloaded to a separate [`Safelist` contract](#safelist).

 # State model

 This chapter provides a high-level overview of the contract's state.
 Note that the actual storage type is implementation detail and is not specified here.

-The contract maintans a ledger of addresses and manages some special roles as described below.
+* The contract maintains a ledger of addresses and manages some special roles as described below.
-Token operations can be paused, so the contract also knows whether it is paused.
+* Token operations can be paused, so the contract also knows whether it is paused.
+* Token operations can be guarded by the [`Safelist` contract](#safelist), so the contract also optionally stores an address of such contract.
+If its value is `None`, no safelist checks are performed.

 ## Roles